ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 * In the GUI, there is a dropdown list for the presets in the Preferences dialog.
 * On the command line, use `--config=`_NAME_.

+_Click on the page thumbnails to see the full size version._

 ### Default
 As the name implies, this is the default configuration.
 It accepts all ChordPro version 5 input.